CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Dig out the terrain from under the root of a stabber vine to destroy it.

 * During ebonite machine events, a pickaxe supercharging canister will linger for a short time after being picked up.
 So after a teammate picks up a canister, if you're quick, you can get the effect from the same canister.
 [Example](https://www.twitch.tv/videos/1239805870)

+* A Huuli Hoarder will escape if you don't keep damaging it or if you don't stay near it.
+Additionally, only the bottom part of the body has a hitbox.
+The large bag on top of the body won't be hit.

 </details>